backwardstail/notion-hubspot-connector/README.md

    **📋 HubSpot Contact**
    - If 1 match: Auto-selected contact info
    - If multiple: Dropdown to select correct contact
-   - If none: Form to create new contact
+   - If none: Form to create new contact or skip HubSpot

+   **🎯 HubSpot Actions** (choose one)
+   - **Log call note only** - Create note on contact record
+   - **Log call note + Associate with deal** - Create note AND link to a specific deal
+   - **Skip HubSpot entirely** - Only update Notion

+   **Deal Selection** (if "Associate with deal" is selected)
+   - Dropdown shows all deals for the contact: "Deal Name - $Amount - Stage"
+   - If no deals found: Suggestion to use "Log call note only" instead

    **📝 Call Summary**
    - Bulleted summary with [TO-DO] items highlighted

-   **⚙️ Investor Preferences** (if any)
-   - JSON preview of values to update in Notion

-   **✅ To-Do Items** (if any)
-   - Table showing task, due date, next step
+   **📓 Notion Actions** (select which to perform)
+   - ☑ **Update investor preferences** - Merge preferences into Notion database
+   - ☑ **Create to-do items** - Add action items to Notion TODOs

+   **📋 Summary of Actions**
+   - Final summary showing exactly what will be executed
+   - Color-coded: Green for actions, Yellow for skipped items

 4. **Confirm & Execute**
-   Click the green button to:
+   Click the green button to execute selected actions:
-   - Log HubSpot note with summary and full notes
-   - Update/create investor in Notion (append-only)
-   - Create all to-do items in Notion
+   - Show progress indicators for each step
+   - Execute actions independently (failures don't block other actions)
+   - Display real-time progress: "Logging to HubSpot...", "Updating Notion..."

 5. **View Results**
-   Success screen shows:
+   Success screen shows detailed results:
-   - ✓ HubSpot note logged
+   - ✓ HubSpot note created for **John Smith** and associated with deal
-   - ✓ Investor preferences created/updated
+   - ✓ Investor preferences updated
-   - ✓ N to-do item(s) created
+   - ✓ Created **3** to-do items
+   - ⊘ Actions that were skipped
-   - ⚠️ Any errors encountered
+   - ⚠️ Any errors with specific guidance

 ## Allowed Dropdown Values